-The New Jerusalem—A Pattern for Living—Part Four—Foundation Gems and Tribe Names Above the Gates
+The New Jerusalem—A Pattern for Living—The Gems as Viewed Through the Breastplate

-This breastplate had placed upon it, the names of the twelve tribes of Israel along with a stone to go with it.
-Could it be possible that these twelve stones in the breastplate looked forward to a time when the apostles and prophets would reflect the gem like qualities of the life lived out from the meanings of the names of the tribes
+This breastplate included the names of the twelve tribes of Israel along with a corresponding stone. which looked forward to a time when the apostles and prophets would reflect the gem-like qualities of lives lived out from the principles we will soon learn from them.

-For example, the heart is an organ that receives oxygen poor blood from the veins and sends out oxygen rich blood as it passes through the heart and is sent out through the heart and is sent out through the arteries to nourish the rest of the body.
-Just as when we reach the heart of God and spend time in His presence we are cleansed, revived, and nourished and ready to share what we have received from Him with the rest of the body.
+The breastplate was over the heart which also offers us the insight that God's people are placed very near and dear to His Heart.
+Its processes also give us an illustration of the restoration and refreshment The heart is an organ that receives oxygen-poor blood from the veins and sends out oxygen-rich blood as it passes through the heart and is sent out through the arteries to nourish the rest of the body.
+Just as when we reach the heart of God in worship in His presence we are cleansed, revived, and nourished and ready to share what we have received from Him with the rest of the body.

 — Colossians 2:19